Nobody (album)

 Nobody is a collaborative studio album by American hip hop recording artist Chief Keef and record producer 12Hunna.
 It was independently released on December 16, 2014, by Keef's Glo Gang label.
-The album is primarily a solo effort, includes two guest features from Tadoe and Kanye West.
+The album is primarily a solo effort, though includes two guest features from Tadoe and Kanye West.
 The album's production and lyrics are representative of the drill music genre.

 Release and promotion

 On November 22, 2014, when Keef announced the release of an album, titled Nobody (also noted as Nobody: The Album), slated for a December 2, 2014 release, it became apparent that the "Nobody" track had developed into its own project, rather than as a portion of Bang 3.
 The album experienced a slight delay, but was released on December 16 through iTunes digital download.
 Meaghan Garvey of Pitchfork Media wrote that the album was, "released suddenly and without much fanfare."

 Artwork

 On September 2, 2014, Chief Keef released the cover art for the song "Nobody".
 The cover art features the heads of Keef and Kanye West side by side, seemingly fading into the black background, where Keef was shown holding a bundle of dollar bills up to his ear.